spotify/scio/site/src/main/paradox/io/Csv.md

 ### Read without a header

-For CSV files without a header, an implicit `RowDecoder` must be in scope and the read must be provided with a config specifying that there is no header:
+For CSV files without a header, an implicit @scaladoc[`RowDecoder`](kantan.csv.RowDecoder) must be in scope and the read must be provided with a config specifying that there is no header:

 ```scala mdoc:compile-only
 import com.spotify.scio.ScioContext